 Once you have vehicle modifications or other supports included in your plan, you can start putting them in place.

-Talk to your planner, local area coordinator, early childhood partner or support coordinator about the next steps.
+Talk to your My NDIS Contact or support coordinator about the next steps.

 You should also check out Our Guideline – Assistive technology, What do you need to do before you buy your assistive technology?

-Your funding will be in different parts of your plan, depending on the type of support.
+Your funding will be in different budgets of your plan, depending on the type of support.

 If you have any questions, please contact us .
 If your needs change, remember you can talk to us at any time or request a change to your plan.